 - The theories of learning, persuasion, or dissonance can be used to bring an attitudinal or behavioural change.

-- Social Influence and Persuasion can change attitude or behaviour of people.
+- Social Influence and Persuasion can change the attitude or behaviour of people.